ppai2971/ppai2971.github.io/README.md

-# heyo :3
+# hi!

-This is the repo for my personal website I'm building over the Summer of 2025 as practice! feel free to reach out!
+This is the repo for my personal website I'm building over the summer of 2025 as practice! feel free to reach out!